📊 Creator Revenue Calculator

 What order should a creator build these streams in?

-Build in order of leverage, not excitement.
+Build in order of what gives you the most leverage, not what excites you most.

 What does the tax reality do to these numbers?

-It cuts them materially.
+It cuts them by a lot.
 Self-employment tax in the US is 15.3% on net earnings up to $160,200 for 2024, per the IRS Schedule SE.
-On top of federal income tax, a creator earning $50,000/year net might owe $10,000–$15,000 in combined self-employment and federal income tax depending on deductions.
+On top of federal income tax, a creator earning $50,000/year net might owe $10,000 to $15,000 in combined self-employment and federal income tax, depending on deductions.

 Frequently asked questions